sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 vibration
 voice warning
 visual warning
-The driver shouldn't need to interpret charts.
+The driver should not need to interpret charts.

-9. What is the control-room dashboard?
+## 9. Control-Room Dashboard
-Think of it as air-traffic control for mine vehicles.
+The control-room dashboard functions as an air-traffic-control view for mine vehicles.
 Instead of monitoring airplanes, the operator monitors dumpers.
-Something like:
+An example is:

              MINE CONTROL ROOM